saltict/availproject.github.io/docs/using-avail/use-cases-and-examples/smart-contract-rollup.md

 slug: /using-avail/smart-contract-rollups
 ---

-Work in progress.
-Please get in touch with the Avail team, we'd be happy to discuss how to build rollups on Avail.
+The docs for Smart Contract Rollups on Avail are still work in progress.
+Please check back again for updates.
+Do reach out to the team on Twitter at [@AvailProject](https://twitter.com/AvailProject) for any specific questions on this.
+DMs are open.
+We are always willing to help.